glynnbird/minicouch/README.md

 minicouch adds a sprinkle of assistance, ensuring that the request `body` is formatted correctly, that certain parameters are automatically stringifed and that the response is parsed according to its mime type, but otherwise gets out of the way.

-It follow's Nano's convention of resolving the Promise for successful API calls and throwing and Error for anything with a response code 300 and over.
+It follow's Nano's convention of resolving the Promise for successful API calls and throwing an Error for anything with a response code 300 and over.